Healthdirect Free Australian health advice you can count on.

 Key facts

-HIV (the human immunodeficiency virus) damages your immune system by attacking blood cells that help fight infection.
-Acquired Immune Deficiency Syndrome (AIDS) is the condition that develops if HIV is not treated.
+HIV damages your immune system by attacking the blood cells that help fight infection.
+If HIV is not treated, acquired immunodeficiency syndrome (AIDS) develops.

 What types of antiretrovirals might I be prescribed?